Corporate Project and Housing Delivery Team

 Danemore is an older persons scheme in Tenterden.
 The scheme is dementia friendly throughout, taking into account colour schemes, corridor lengths, patterns and memory shelves.
-It is traditionally build, with carbon friendly flats, a large area of green roofing as well as winter garden balconies for each flat.
-The garden spaces are landscaped designed and include potting sheds and raised beds for ease of use.
+It is traditionally built, with carbon friendly flats, a large area of green roofing and winter garden balconies for each flat.
+The garden spaces are landscaped and include potting sheds and raised beds for ease of use.

 Excellent Young Professional, Highly Commended – Ellen O’Connor

 Ellen was part of the electrical apprentice scheme and has since been employed on a permanent basis.
-Having completed her EAL Level 3 NVQ Diploma in May 2019, and passed her 3 day practical test with a staggering 98%.
+Having completed her EAL Level 3 NVQ Diploma in May 2019, she passed her three day practical test with a staggering 98%.
 She has progressed ahead of schedule and provides a quality service to match corporate ambition.